ridiculousfish/libdivide/README.md

 }
 ```

-Note that you need to define one of macros below in order to enable vector division:
+Note that you need to define one of macros below to enable vector division:

 * ```LIBDIVIDE_SSE2```
 * ```LIBDIVIDE_AVX2```